Differentiable Acoustic Radiance Transfer: Results

+The CR (unseen) setup is the most challenging among the three benchmarks, as it requires models to generalize to entirely new source and receiver regions.
+We examine its test results in detail.
+In Figure \ref{fig:qualitative-unseen}, for each scene, the test echograms (in decibels) are vertically stacked and visualized as a matrix, where each echogram corresponds to a row.
+Then, signed residuals of the model predictions are shown, each defined as

-\paragraph{Qualitative Analysis} To explore how each model behaves under the challenging setup, we visualize test results on the CR (unseen) benchmark; see Figure \ref{fig:qualitative-unseen}.
-The first $200\si{ms}$ of the test echograms in Decibel $\smash{10\log_{10} \hat{E}^\mathrm{true}[n]}$ are stacked together and visualized as a matrix for each scene.
-We report signed residuals for their corresponding model predictions: $\mathcal{E} = \smash{10\log_{10} \hat{E}^\mathrm{pred}[n] - 10\log_{10} \hat{E}^\mathrm{true}[n]}$.
-It reveals that the neural baselines, regardless of the optimization target (impulse response or echogram), struggle to match every part of the echogram.
-For example, INRAS --- although its architecture was inspired by the ART and has access to geometry and source/receiver positions --- was unable to estimate direct arrivals, possibly because their initial delay lengths were unseen during training.
-Also, we can again verify that DiffRIR performs the best among the baselines, as, being an image source method, it strictly follows sound propagation properties in terms of specular reflections.
-However, it fails to estimate the correct energy decay, as it relies on a single shared learnable signal for late reverberation, which is insufficient to model the diverse acoustic characters.
-On the other hand, DART, regardless of the parameterization method, consistently achieves lower errors than any baseline.
+It reveals that the neural baselines, regardless of the optimization target (RIR or echogram), fail to accurately reconstruct both early and late parts of the echogram.
+For example, INRAS, despite its architecture being inspired by ART and having access to geometry and source/receiver positions, was unable to estimate direct arrivals, possibly because the corresponding delay lengths were unseen during training.
+Among the baselines, DiffRIR performs best, owing to the physical grounding of its ISM backbone.
+However, its early reflection model captures only specular paths, missing scattered energy, while its single shared residual for late reverberation cannot adapt to the varying reverberation decays across different source-receiver pairs.
+In contrast, DART, regardless of the parameterization method, consistently achieves lower errors than any baseline.